-- Casa students arriving before 8:00 a.m. are brought to the Cherry Blossom room # 10. - Purple Violet students are brought to their classroom after 8:00
+- Students are welcomed by a staff member upon entry to the school. - Casa students arriving before 8:00 a.m. go to the Purple Violet classroom.

 Elementary and Junior High

 Parents of Elementary aged children are encouraged to use the drop off and drive system located at the front of the school.
 Help us to foster your children's independence by allowing them to go upstairs on their own, remove their outdoor wear, organize their own locker and report to class.
 BHMS staff are available to guide students through their routines.